gilbarbara/react-web-session/README.md

 - at midnight (based on your GA settings, not client timezone).
 - campaign query change (utm or gclid)

-> A React wrapper for [web-session](https://github.com/gilbarbara/web-session).

 ## Usage

 ```bash
 npm install --save react-web-session
 ```

-And require it in your component
+And require it in your root component

 ```typescript jsx
 import WebSession from 'react-web-session';